gabulyaz/elixir-ipify/readme.md

 ## Usage

-If [available in Hex](https://hex.pm/packages/elixir_ipify), the package can be installed as:
+ElixirIpify is [available in Hex](https://hex.pm/packages/elixir_ipify), the package can be installed as:

   1. Add `elixir_ipify` to your list of dependencies in `mix.exs`: